mahf-opt/mahf/docs/overview.md

 ## Primary Features

 - Simple modular construction of metaheuristics
+- State management and state tracking
 - Collection of common operators
 - Templates for common heuristics
-- A basic set of benchmark problems
+- A basic set of common benchmark problems
 - Utilities for parameter optimization
-- Utilities for efficient evaluation and tracking
+- Utilities for efficient evaluation and comparison

 ## Crate Structure